Yosofhatem/BookStore_SW2/README.md

 by changing the role to ADMIN ,or SUP_ADMIN and take the generated token when login you can enter as an admin

-feel free to reach me, thanks for your time .
+and that's it, thanks for your time and feel free to reach me, .